utkarshcmu/grafana.org/content/blog/2018-06-01-timeshift-ep47.md

 +++

 ### Welcome to TimeShift
-We cover a lof of ground this week with posts on general monitoring principles, home automation, how CERN uses open source projects in their particle acceleration work, and more.
+We cover a lot of ground this week with posts on general monitoring principles, home automation, how CERN uses open source projects in their particle acceleration work, and more.
 Have an article you'd like highlighted here?
 [Get in touch](mailto:hello@grafana.com).

 We're excited to be a sponsor of [Monitorama PDX](http://monitorama.com) June 4-6.
 If you're going, please be sure and say hello!
 <br />